-Many mathematics and statistics majors study abroad during their junior year.
+Many mathematics and statistics majors study away during their junior year.

-No matter which major you are planning, you should also make use of the school resources like the Study Abroad Office.
-You can also read comments by previous majors who studied abroad on our Study Abroad comments page.
+No matter which major you are planning, you should also make use of the school resources like the Office of Global Education.
+You can also read comments by previous majors who studied away on our Study Away comments page.

 Here are some things to keep in mind:

-- Study abroad programs often require that you declare a major before submitting a study abroad application.
+- Study away programs often require that you declare a major before submitting an application.
 Hence you should consider declaring your major late in the Fall or early in the Spring semester of your sophomore year.
-This way, you can discuss your study abroad plans with your advisor in statistics.
+This way, you can discuss your study away plans with your advisor in Statistics.
 We advise you talk to a statistician in the Department early on to address the next point below.

-- If you decide to take Stat 230, Stat 360 or Stat 370 while abroad, it is crucial to get the course approved before you go abroad.
+- If you decide to take Stat 230, Stat 360 or Stat 370 while away, it is crucial to get the course approved before you leave for your study away.
 You should start planning and investigating courses early since it may take a while to find a suitable course.
 Consultation with your statistics advisor is essential.

-If you have any questions about the statistics major and study abroad programs, you should discuss them with the department chair or your advisor.
+If you have any questions about the Statistics major and study away programs, you should discuss them with the department chair or your advisor.